EqualifyEverything/equalify/README.md

 <img src="logo.svg" alt="Equalify Logo" width="300">

+Want to run your own instance?
+See the [Quickstart Guide](QUICKSTART.md).

 ## Big Changes are Coming!
 Equalify has officially transitioned to a project of the [University of Illinois Chicago (UIC) Technology Solutions](https://it.uic.edu/about/technology-solutions/ "University of Illinois Chicago (UIC) Technology Solutions") department!
 This marks a new chapter for Equalify, but we remain focused on our goal: bringing top-in-class acessibility scanning and reporting tools to the widest possible audience.